DariuszZajaczkowski/Hydrological-analysis-system/README.md

-In order to prevent the issues with the source codes and data, the project have been imported to the Streamlit cloud service.
-The app is avaiable in the following address: **https://hydrological-analysis-system-app.streamlit.app/**
+In order to prevent issues with the source code and data, the project has been deployed to the Streamlit cloud service.
+The app is available at the following address: https://hydrological-analysis-system-app.streamlit.app/